mika-s/mika-s.github.io/_posts/2017-11-08-creating-a-wireshark-dissector-in-lua-3.markdown

 subtree:add_le(full_coll_name, buffer(20,string_length))
 ```

 We loop over the bytes from the start of the string (byte 20) to the end of the entire message.
-We then read one
+We
-byte at a time with `buffer(i,1):le_uint()` and check whether it's the *NUL* byte, which indicates the end of
+then read one byte at a time with `buffer(i,1):le_uint()` and check whether it's the *NUL* byte,
-the string.
-If it is we store the length of the string in `string_length` and break the loop.
+which indicates the end of the string.
+If it is, we store the length of the string in `string_length`
+and break the loop.

 We can then add the field to the sub tree.
-We also have to make the field by adding this line to the top of the
+We must also make the field by adding this line to
-script:
+the top of the script:

 ```lua
 full_coll_name = ProtoField.string("mongodb.full_coll_name", "fullCollectionName", base.ASCII)
 ```

 We can see that we use the `string` function of `ProtoField` rather than `int32` this time.
-We also want to
+We also
-represent the string in ASCII rather than decimal, so we have to use `base.ASCII`.
-The field also has to be
+want to represent the string in ASCII rather than decimal, so we have to use `base.ASCII`.
+The field
-added to the `fields` table:
+also has to be added to the `fields` table:

 ```lua
 mongodb_protocol.fields = {